5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 [`run_experiment.py`](#run_experimentpy) script can also be used (unless they get overwritten by the above-mentioned environment variables).

+### `setup_exp.sh`

+Helper script to automatically put `dispatch_runs.sh` (and its generated TMUX windows) in a TMUX session with proper SSH authentication agent configuration.

+As such, when starting the script, it might ask you for your SSH key passphrase.
+It is used to store your key in the SSH authentication agent, so the called scripts can communicate with the IoT-LAB SSH frontend.

 [M3 nodes]: https://www.iot-lab.info/hardware/m3/
 [IoT-LAB testbed]: https://www.iot-lab.info/